New Exam for Classroom Use

 Previously Secure Exam Now Publicly Available

 A 2012 AP Microeconomics Exam—previously available only through your AP Course Audit account—is now available on the exam page.
 This means you can now use the questions from this older exam without restriction.

-AP Microeconomics is an introductory college-level course that focuses on the principles that apply to an economic system as a whole.
-The course places particular emphasis on the study of national income and price-level determination; it also develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
+AP Microeconomics is an introductory college-level course that focuses on the principles of economics that apply to the functions of individual economic decision-makers.
+The course also develops students’ familiarity with the operation of product and factor markets, distributions of income, market failure, and the role of government in promoting greater efficiency and equity in the economy.
 Students learn to use graphs, charts, and data to analyze, describe, and explain economic concepts.

 Essential Course Resources

 The two-page Course Overview provides a succinct description of the course and exam.